Thomas Cooper (American politician, born 1764)

 Thomas Cooper (1764–1829) was a Delaware lawyer and politician who was a Federalist member of the United States House of Representatives.
-He served in the Thirteenth and Fourteenth Congresses.
+He served in the 13th and 14th congresses.

 Early life and career

 Cooper was born in Little Creek Hundred in the Delaware Colony, the son of Isaac and Comfort Townsend Barkley Cooper.
-Cooper's grandfather, Barkley Townsend, came to Laurel in 1768 from Dorchester County, Maryland and at one time owned nearly the whole area.
+Cooper's grandfather, Barkley Townsend, came to Laurel in 1768 from Dorchester County, Maryland, and at one time owned nearly the whole area.
 His father Isaac served in the Delaware General Assembly, and was a member of the Delaware convention that ratified the U.S. Constitution in 1787.
 Isaac was also a member of the 1792 Delaware Constitutional Convention.
 Cooper's brother was Governor William B. Cooper.

 Cooper completed his preparatory studies at his home in Little Creek Hundred.
-After studying the law with James P. Wilson, he was admitted to the Delaware Bar in 1805 and began a lifelong practice at Georgetown, Delaware.
+After studying the law with James P. Wilson, he was admitted to the Delaware Bar in 1805 and began a lifelong practice at Georgetown.

 Political career

 Cooper was a member of the Federalist Party and began his political career as a member of the State House of Representatives, where he served from 1803 to 1807.
 He then served a term in the State Senate from 1808 to 1810, until he was elected to the House of Representatives in 1813.
-Cooper served in the House from March 4, 1813 to March 3, 1817.
+Cooper served in the House from March 4, 1813, to March 3, 1817.

 After leaving Congress

 In 1817 Cooper retired from the U.S. House, but continued the practice of law in Georgetown until his death.
 Among Cooper's students were Edward Wooten and Caleb S. Layton.
 Cooper was regarded as a professional and knowledgeable lawyer to his peers.

-Cooper died at Georgetown, Delaware in 1829 and was buried in the Cooper family cemetery near Laurel, Delaware.
+Cooper died at Georgetown in 1829 and was buried in the Cooper family cemetery near Laurel.